plone/training/mastering-plone/eggs1.md

 ## Volto Add-ons

 The package that will hold your own code for volto was already created when you installed the frontend with `create-volto-app`.
-The folder {file}`frontend/` that you created in the chapter {ref}`instructions-install_frontend-label` not only holds the  default volto frontend but also gives you the option to extend and customize the frontend.
+The folder {file}`frontend/` that you created in the chapter {ref}`instructions-install-frontend-label` not only holds the  default volto frontend but also gives you the option to extend and customize the frontend.

 ## Eggs